-Russell 2000 Price Index - In 2018, more than 60,000 options contracts on the Russell 2000 Price Index were traded per day, which is more than \$9 billion in notional volume traded on a daily basis.

-While FLEX Options are traded differently than standardized options contracts, the Exchange believes that the liquidity in the standardized options contracts for each Reference Index, as laid out above, bolsters the market for FLEX Options.
-Every FLEX Option order submitted to the applicable listing exchange is exposed to a competitive auction process for price discovery.
+The market for options contracts on the S&P 500 Index traded on Cboe Exchange, Inc. ("Cboe Options") is among the most liquid markets in the world.
+In 2018, more than 1.48 million options contracts on the S&P 500 Index were traded per day on Cboe Options, which is more than \$350 billion in notional volume traded on a daily basis.
+While FLEX Options are traded differently than standardized options contracts, the Exchange believes that this liquidity bolsters the market for FLEX Options, as described below.
+Every FLEX Option order submitted to an exchange is exposed to a competitive auction process for price discovery.
 The process begins with a request for quote ("RFQ") in which the interested party establishes the terms of the FLEX Options contract.
-The RFQ solicits interested market participants to respond to the RFQ with bids or offers through a competitive process.
+The RFO solicits interested market participants, including on-floor market makers, remote market makers trading electronically, and member firm traders, to respond to the RFQ with bids or offers through a competitive process.
 This solicitation contains all of the contract specifications-underlying, size, type of option, expiration date, strike price, exercise style and settlement basis.
 During a specified amount of time, responses to the RFQ are received and at the end of that time period, the initiator can decide whether to accept the best bid or offer.
-The process occurs under the rules of the applicable exchange which means that customer transactions are effected according to the principles of a fair and orderly market following trading procedures and policies developed by a national securities exchange.
+The process occurs under the rules of the applicable listing exchange which means that customer transactions are effected according to the principles of a fair and orderly market following trading procedures and policies developed by the applicable self-regulatory organization.

-The Exchange believes that sufficient protections are in place to protect against market manipulation of the Funds' Shares and FLEX Options on each of the applicable Reference Indexes for several reasons: (i) the diversity, liquidity, and market cap of the securities underlying each Reference Index; 13 (ii) the competitive quoting process for FLEX Options; (iii) the significant liquidity in the market for options on each of the applicable Reference Indexes, as described above, results in a well-established price discovery process that provides meaningful guideposts for FLEX Option pricing; and (iv) surveillance by the Exchange, other national securities exchanges on which the options contracts on the Reference Indexes are listed, and the Financial Industry Regulatory Authority ("FINRA") designed to detect violations of the federal securities laws and selfregulatory organization ("SRO") rules.
+The Exchange believes that sufficient protections are in place to protect against market manipulation of the Funds' Shares and S&P 500 FLEX Options for several reasons: (i) the diversity, liquidity, and market cap of the securities underlying the S&P 500 Index; (ii) the competitive quoting process for FLEX Options; (iii) the significant liquidity in the market for options on the S&P 500 Index results in a well-established price discovery process that provides meaningful guideposts for FLEX Option pricing; and (iv) surveillance by the Exchange, Cboe Options, other U.S. options exchanges, and the Financial Industry Regulatory Authority ("FINRA") designed to detect violations of the federal securities laws and self-regulatory organization ("SRO") rules.
 The Exchange has in place a surveillance program for transactions in ETFs to ensure the availability of information necessary to detect and deter potential manipulations and other trading abuses, thereby making the Shares less readily susceptible to manipulation.
-Further, the Exchange believes that because the assets in each Fund's portfolio, which are comprised primarily of FLEX Options on the applicable Reference Index, will be acquired in extremely liquid and highly regulated markets, 14 the Shares are less readily susceptible to manipulation.
+Further, the Exchange believes that because the assets in each Fund's portfolio, which are comprised primarily of S&P 500 FLEX Options, will be acquired in extremely liquid and highly regulated markets, 12 the Shares are less readily susceptible to manipulation.